jkingportfolio/CI_PP1_TheCocktailBar/README.md

 </details>

-9. As a returning use I would want to see the opening times
+9. As a returning user I would want to see the opening times

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |